Riptide GP2

 Developer: Vector Unit | Publisher: Vector Unit | Release Date: 2014 | Genre: Action / Indie / Racing / Sport | Website: Official Website | Format: Digital Download

 It is actually refreshing to play a game with a futuristic slant that isn’t all dark and dystopian.
-Due to the bright visuals and twisting tracks the game actually has a very WipeOut feel to it, but without feeling like a clone.
-Riptide GP2 was originally a mobile game, which explains the surprisingly tiny download size, but the game looks good enough that I would never have guessed.
-While not drop-dead gorgeous, there is plenty of visual touches such as the hovercraft and other vehicles in the background that breathe life into the levels.
-It is hard not to be reminded of Ridge Racer as an aerial craft zips overhead and the water effects are done very nicely as well.
+Due to the bright visuals and twisting tracks, the game has a very WipeOut feel, but without feeling like a clone.
+Riptide GP2 was originally a mobile game, which explains the surprisingly tiny download size, but the game looks good enough that we would not have guessed at first glance.
+While not drop-dead gorgeous, plenty of visual touches, such as the hovercraft and other vehicles in the background, breathe life into the levels.
+It is hard not to be reminded of Ridge Racer as an aerial craft zips overhead, and the water effects are also done very nicely.

-In career mode you earn stars for finishing first, second or third in a race and a certain amount of stars is required to unlock further cups.
+In career mode, you earn stars for finishing first, second, or third in a race, and a certain amount of stars is required to unlock further cups.
 With a total of nine cups and plenty of races, the game will keep players busy for a long time.
-Cups consist of straightforward races, hot laps which require you to beat a certain time, elimination where the last racer in the pack is eliminated every few seconds and freestyle where you have one minute to bust out tricks for a high score.
+Cups consist of straightforward races, hot laps which require you to beat a specific time, elimination where the last racer in the pack is eliminated every few seconds, and freestyle, where you have one minute to bust out tricks for a high score.

-Riptide GP2 has a total of 25 different stunts that your rider can pull off, but not all of them are unlocked from the start.
-Instead, winning races not only rewards you with cash but also skill points which are used to unlock the stunts of your choice.
+Riptide GP2 has 25 different stunts that your rider can pull off, but not all are unlocked from the start.
+Instead, winning races rewards you with cash and skill points, which are used to unlock the stunts of your choice.
 Apart from generating points during freestyle events, stunts are used during other races to fill up your boost meter.
-Levels are dotted with ramps which launch you into the air and the stunt controls are simple enough to quickly pull off a few tricks.
-Once a trick is initiated the animation takes over so unfortunately you can pull off better or longer tricks by holding down buttons like in the Tony Hawk’s titles.
-While this makes it harder to fumble tricks you can still fall off your hydro jet if the trick is not done by the time you hit the water again.
-Recovering from crashes is near instantaneous, though and you only lose some speed and whatever boost you had stored.
-The game is also quite forgiving when it comes to bumping into walls or other racers as you can’t take any damage.
+Levels are dotted with ramps that launch you into the air, and the stunt controls are simple enough to pull off a few tricks quickly.
+Once a trick is initiated, the animation takes over, so unfortunately, you can’t pull off better or longer tricks by holding down buttons like in Tony Hawk’s titles.
+While this makes it harder to fumble tricks, you can still fall off your hydro jet if the trick is not done by the time you hit the water again.
+Recovering from crashes is near instantaneous, though, and you only lose some speed and whatever boost you had stored.
+The game is also quite forgiving when it comes to bumping into walls or other racers, as you can’t take any damage.

-All micro-transactions have been removed from the game so money earned from winning races is used to upgrade your hydro jet or buy new ones.
-The upgrade options are relatively simple and there are ten different rides but earning enough cash for the good stuff can become a bit of a grind.
-We would have liked it if it was possible to sell your old rides to make up cash for the newer ones but unfortunately this is not possible.
-When buying a new ride, you must upgrade it as well, otherwise it is much slower than a fully upgraded older ride and doing so can be time consuming and repetitive as it involves redoing already completed races.
-It is very obvious when your current ride is not making the grade anymore as the other racers will quickly leave you in their wake.
+All micro-transactions have been removed from the game, so the money earned from winning races is used to upgrade your hydro jet or buy new ones.
+The upgrade options are relatively simple, and there are ten different rides, but earning enough cash for the good stuff can become a bit of a grind.
+We would have liked it if it was possible to sell your old rides to make up cash for the newer ones, but unfortunately, this is not possible.
+When buying a new ride, you must upgrade it as well.
+Otherwise, it is much slower than a fully upgraded older ride, and doing so can be time-consuming and repetitive as it involves redoing already completed races.
+It is very obvious when your current ride is not making the grade anymore, as the other racers will quickly leave you in their wake.

 *Review originally published March 2014.